KubeDeckio/KubeBuddy/docs/docs/index.md

 layout: default
 ---

-# 📖 KubeBuddy Documentation
+# 📖 KubeBuddy powered by KubeDeck Documentation

-Welcome to the **KubeBuddy** documentation!
-This is your complete guide to installing, using, and contributing to KubeBuddy.
+Welcome to the **KubeBuddy powered by KubeDeck** documentation!
+This is your complete guide to installing, using, and contributing to KubeBuddy powered by KubeDeck.
 Whether you're just getting started or an advanced user, you'll find everything you need here to monitor and analyze your Kubernetes clusters efficiently.

-## ✨ Why Use KubeBuddy?
+## ✨ Why Use KubeBuddy powered by KubeDeck?

 🚀 **Built with PowerShell** – Cross-platform support for Windows, Linux, and macOS.
 📊 **Cluster Health Monitoring** – Check node status, resource usage, and pod conditions.